zicat/astatine/docs/astatine_streaming_sql.md

 This page lists all the supported statements supported in Astatine Streaming SQL for now:

-- CREATE STREAM identity FROM identity2 operators
+- CREATE STREAM identity FROM identity2 transforms
-- CREATE VIEW identity FROM identity2 operators
+- CREATE VIEW identity FROM identity2 transforms
 - PRINT FROM identity

 ## CREATE STREAM FROM